postgres/pgcommitfest/README.md

 ### Staging server

 The staging server is available at: <https://commitfest-test.postgresql.org/>
-User and password are both `pgtest`.
+User and password for the HTTP authentication popup are both `pgtest`.
 The `main` branch is automatically deployed to the staging server.
 After some time on the staging server, commits will be merged into the `prod` branch, which automatically deploys to the production server.

 ### Regenerating the database dump files